 Hey there!
-If you’re diving into API design with Apidog and want to make your interfaces crystal clear, setting up enumerations (or enums) is a must.
-Enums let you define a fixed set of values for a field—like “active,” “frozen,” or “deleted” for a user status—ensuring developers only pick from those options.
+If you're diving into API design with Apidog and want to make your interfaces crystal clear, setting up enumerations (or enums) is a must.
+Enums let you define a fixed set of values for a field—like "active", "frozen", or "deleted" for a user status—ensuring developers only pick from those options.
 This prevents pesky errors and keeps your API documentation sharp.
-In this conversational guide, we’ll explore how to set enumerations for strings, arrays, and more in Apidog, using its intuitive UI and AI-powered features.
-Whether you’re a beginner or a seasoned dev, you’ll be setting Apidog enumerations like a pro in no time.
-Let’s get started!
+In this conversational guide, we'll explore how to set enumerations for strings, arrays, and more in Apidog, using its intuitive UI and AI-powered features.
+Whether you're a beginner or a seasoned dev, you'll be setting Apidog enumerations like a pro in no time.
+Let's get started!

 Why Use Enumerations in Apidog?

 Enumerations are like guardrails for your API fields.
-Imagine a “user status” field where only “active,” “frozen,” or “deleted” are valid.
-Without an enum, developers might accidentally pass “inactive” or “banned,” causing your API to choke.
+Imagine a "user status" field where only "active", "frozen", or "deleted" are valid.
+Without an enum, developers might accidentally pass "inactive" or "banned", causing your API to choke.
 By setting Apidog enumerations, you explicitly list allowed values, making your documentation clear and reducing errors.
-Plus, Apidog’s Mock data feature automatically respects these enums, generating test data that sticks to your rules.
-Whether it’s a string like “pending” or an array of specific permissions, enums streamline collaboration and keep your API robust.
+Plus, Apidog's Mock data feature automatically respects these enums, generating test data that sticks to your rules.
+Whether it's a string like "pending" or an array of specific permissions, enums streamline collaboration and keep your API robust.

 Apidog, a powerful platform for API design, debugging, and testing, supports enums for various data types, including strings, integers, numbers, and arrays.
 You can even add descriptions to each value for extra clarity.
-Let’s dive into how to set them up, from basic strings to complex arrays, and explore how AI and reusable models can make your life easier.
+Let's dive into how to set them up, from basic strings to complex arrays, and explore how AI and reusable schemas can make your life easier.

 Setting Up Basic Enumerations in Apidog